A department divided

 For many in the department, the departure of their senior sergeant is just one more sign of a growing frustration in the ranks at Macagni's leadership style.

-In September, 80 percent of the Police Officers Association (POA) members who responded to an anonymous ballot voted to allow the union to actively address problems with "poor or lacking leadership abilities" and "the spiraling morale problem."
+80 percent of the Police Officers Association (POA) members who responded to an anonymous ballot voted to allow the union to actively address problems with "poor or lacking leadership abilities" and "the spiraling morale problem."
 The union sent the ballot to its entire membership, which includes 123 sworn and unsworn officers from the rank and file on up to lieutenant.
 Eighty percent of the POA's members responded.

 After first attempting to address the problem with city management and government, union leaders made the decision recently to take their concerns to the public.

 Diagnosing the illness

 The Sun interviewed 12 Santa Maria police officers or former officers at length regarding the health of the department.
 Collectively, these officers have 166 years of experience with the SMPD, and they all shared anxieties about a morale problem.